 In the United States, third-party payors include federal and state healthcare programs, government authorities, private managed care providers, private health insurers and other organizations.
 Third-party payors are increasingly challenging the price, examining the medical necessity and reviewing the cost-effectiveness of medical drug products and medical services, in addition to questioning their safety and efficacy.
 Such payors may limit coverage to specific drug products on an approved list, also known as a formulary, which might not include all of the FDA-approved drugs for a particular indication.
 We or our collaborators may need to conduct expensive pharmaco-economic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, in addition to the costs required to obtain the FDA approvals.
 Nonetheless, our product candidates may not be considered medically necessary or cost-effective.
-Moreover, the process for determining whether a third-party payor will provide coverage for a drug product.
+Moreover, the process for determining whether a third-party payor will provide coverage for a drug product may be separate from the process for setting the price of a drug product or for establishing the reimbursement rate that such a payor will pay for the drug product.
 A payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.
 Further, no uniform policy for coverage and reimbursement exists in the United States, and coverage and reimbursement can differ significantly from payor to payor.
 As a result, one payor's determination to provide coverage for a drug product does not assure that other payors will also provide coverage for the drug product.
-For gene therapy and other products administered under the supervision of a physician, obtaining coverage and adequate reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.
+For gene therapy and other products administered under the supervision of a physician, obtaining coverage and adequate reimbursement may be particularly difficult because of the higher prices often associated with such drugs.
+Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in p